 To remove GST, divide the GST-inclusive amount by 11 to get the GST component, then subtract it.
 Or simply divide the GST-inclusive price by 1.1.
 For example, $110 / 1.1 = $100 ex-GST.

 You must register for GST if your business has a GST turnover of $75,000 or more per year ($150,000 for non-profit organisations).
-You can voluntarily register if your turnover is below this threshold.
+Taxi, limousine and ride-sourcing drivers (Uber, DiDi, Ola, etc.) must register for GST regardless of turnover — even on their first fare.
+You can voluntarily register if your turnover is below the threshold.

 Some items are GST-free, meaning no GST is charged.
 Examples include most basic foods, some education courses, some medical services, and exports.
 These are different from input-taxed items like financial supplies and residential rent.